National reference · CPSC NEISS 2005-2024

 Using these figures

-Every number on this page is read directly from the CPSC NEISS database at the data vintage shown above, nothing is estimated or hand-entered.
-NEISS projects national estimates from a probability sample of about 100 U.S. hospital emergency departments, so figures are statistical estimates with confidence intervals, not exact counts.
+Every number on this page is read directly from the CPSC NEISS database at the data vintage shown above.
+NEISS projects national estimates from a probability sample of about 100 U.S. hospital emergency departments, so figures are statistical estimates with sampling error, not exact counts.
 A citation should include the as-of year.
 PlainSafety is an independent project and is not affiliated with the CPSC.